Iran's Rouhani forecasts bumper wheat output, says food supplies secure

 Rouhani said Iran's domestic grain production had been boosted by heavy rainfall that could cover its needs until the next Iranian year, which starts on March 21, 2021.
 "We also forecast production of 2.6 million tonnes of rice and 1.7 million tonnes of sugar this year," he said.

 Shut out of international capital markets and facing a further hit to its finances with the collapse in oil prices on top of U.S. sanctions, Iran is struggling to shield its economy from the coronavirus pandemic.
-Iran has the worst reported outbreak in the Middle East with a death toll of 4,777 and 76,389 infections in all.
+It has the worst reported outbreak in the Middle East, with a death toll of 4,777 and 76,389 infections in all.

 Iranian agriculture ministry data published by the country's media showed Iran had produced nearly 14.5 million tonnes of wheat in the previous Iranian calendar year, 1.2 million tonnes more than the year before.
 Esmail Esfandiaripour, an adviser to the agriculture minister, said on Sunday that the coronavirus pandemic "is not going to affect the wheat harvest in Iran".